astrochart/astrochart.github.io/wiki/observing.md

 - Plug the small end of the USB micro B cable into the "power only" spot in the monitor, and the large end into the battery.
 ![monitor power](assets/setup/monitor_power.png)
 - Once everything is plugged in, the screen should light up and the Pi should boot up.
-- Point towards desired location on sky, use compass and level apps on phone to guide.
+- Point towards desired location on sky, use compass and level apps on phone to guide.<br>
-- Set to desired angle, using props to make sure the telescope remains at the same angle.
+Tips for measuring altitude and azimuth:
+  - We typically use a compass and level app on our phones.
+These are built into the iPhone, Android users typically download an app.
+Whether using iOS or Android, the [phyphox](https://phyphox.org/) app works quite well and gives you great access to your phone's sensor data.
+  - When measuring the altitude, place your phone flat on the top part of the waveguide - not the slanted horn panel.
+Make sure the angles make sense.
+Sometimes the phone will display roll instead of pitch, so you want to be sure you're seeing the right thing.
+  - When measuring azimuth (i.e., compass bearing), place the top edge of the phone against the top panel of the horn and hold the phone flat.
+Again, double check that numbers are reasonable.
+  - Your compass will typically measure magnetic North unless you tell it you want True North (a setting in iOS).
+This is not typically a huge factor unless you live particularly far north or south.
+  - Remember to log your measured Altitude and Azimuth in the data collection GUI.
 - Hold telescope throughout the data collection.

 ![setup](assets/setup.jpg){:height="75%" width="75%"}